 |Face to face counselling:||Yes|

-Daytime Thursday & Friday, Saturday morning - no evening availability currently
+Daytime Tuesday - Friday, Saturday morning - evening availability currently only on Fridays

 Types of client